hharte/mm_manager/README.md

 # Debugging

+# Dialog Transcripts

-`mm_manager` can log all bytes sent to or received from a Millennium terminal.
+`mm_manager` can log all bytes sent to or received from a Millennium terminal using the `-l &lt;logfile.dlog>` option.
 This can be used to record a transcript of the session, that can be “played back” to `mm_manager` by specifying this file to the -f option, without supplying -m (modem.)
 This allows quick iteration when debugging and testing `mm_manager`, as a real Millennium terminal is not needed.

 One useful trick is to parse the transcript with `mm_manager`, and save it to a file.
 Then the code can be modified and improved and tested by re-running the transcript through `mm_manager` and comparing it with the previous run using a tool such as `tkdiff`.

+## Wireshark

+`mm_manager` can save all packets sent and received to a packet capture (.pcap) file for viewing in [Wireshark](https://www.wireshark.org/) using the `-p &lt;pcapfile.pcap>` option.
+This .pcap file can be opened with [Wireshark](https://www.wireshark.org/), and dissected using the [Millennium LUA Dissector Plugin](https://github.com/hharte/mm_manager/blob/master/millennium.lua).

+In addition, mm_manager can send all packets via UDP to the localhost port 27273 (“CRASE”) so [Wireshark](https://www.wireshark.org/) can view them in real-time while communicating with a terminal.

 # Filing Bug Reports